24 Things to Add to Your Fall Bucket List This Season

 17. Burn Your Favorite Fall Candle

 There are so many ways to make your home smell like fall, but burning seasonal candles is one of our favorites.
-Bath & Body Works’ fall candle line is full of seriously swoon-worthy scents (hello, Pumpkin Pecan Waffles) and they even have a selection of spooky Halloween candles too.
+Bath & Body Works’ fall candle line is full of seriously swoon-worthy scents (hello, Marshmallow Pumpkin Latte) and they even have a selection of spooky Halloween candles too.

 18. Drink Warm Apple Cider

 If a pumpkin spice-flavored drink isn’t your thing, opt for a hot mug of classic apple cider instead.
 Before your next fall gathering, make a batch to serve directly from the stove, or spice up a grown-up party by mixing up a few apple cider cocktails.

 Nobody really likes scooping guts out of a pumpkin, but one thing we do love is eating roasted pumpkin seeds.
 Next time you carve jack-o’-lanterns, don’t be so quick to scoop the insides straight into the trash.
 Seeds from carving pumpkins and pie pumpkins work best, so we recommend skipping seeds from decorative white pumpkins or gourds.

 20. Make a Blanket Scarf

 We’ve waited patiently all summer to be able to wear blanket scarves again, and it’s finally time to start thinking about cozy flannels.
 Instead of buying a new one this year, repurpose an old chunky sweater by cutting up pieces and sewing them together.
 Or, use our no-sew blanket scarf tutorial to turn leftover flannel material into a cozy accessory.